The Equation: Reviews

-IGN's Travis Fickett rated "The Equation" 7.5/10, and called it a "solid episode" despite a few perceived plotholes.
+IGNs Travis Fickett rated "The Equation" 7.5/10, and called it a "solid episode" despite a few perceived plotholes.
 He liked Walter and Peter's actions in the asylum, and concluded "At this point, whether a solid single episode is enough to keep you watching Fringe likely has to do with your overall patience with the series and whatever its ultimate goals might be."
 Erin Dougherty of Cinema Blend called it the best episode since "The Same Old Story" since it contained "suspense and drama and a minimal amount of conspiracy theories", making her feel "seriously giddy".
 While still calling it "entertaining", she disliked Walter seeing himself in the asylum, believing it "was really strange and didn’t go with the flow of the story".

 The A.V.
 Club writer Noel Murray graded the episode with a B+, explaining that he believed it to be mainly an original story; what kept him from promoting it to the "elusive 'A' level–something no Fringe episode has yet done for me" was the ending, which was "like something out of dozens of mediocre cop shows".
 Despite this, Murray found it and the asylum storyline to be "compelling".
 Conversely, UGO Networks was critical of the episode, writing "Fringe continues to wobble in story quality.
 Last night's episode was a perfectly good way to waste an hour, but far off the track of last week's episodes.
 The episode featured some plot conveniences that were a bit hard to swallow".